On Efficient Range-Summability of Ideally IID Random Variables in Two or Higher Dimensions: Our Solution to D Gaussian-ERS

 This linearly decomposable property has a pleasant consequence that \emph{every} dyadic range-sum generated by this $1$D Gaussian-DST can be recursively decomposed to a linear combination of some i.i.d. standard Gaussian RVs, as illustrated in~\autoref{fig:gaudst}.
 In this example, let $Y_0, Y_1, Y_2$ and $Y_3$ be four i.i.d. standard Gaussian RVs.
-The total sum of the universe $S[0, 4)$ is written as $2Y_0$, because its distribution is $\mathcal{N}(0, 2^2)$.
+The total sum of the universe $S[0, 4)$ is written as $2Y_0$, because they have the same distribution $\mathcal{N}(0, 4)$.
 Then, it is split into two half-range-sums $S[0,2)\triangleq Y_0 + Y_1$ and $S[2, 4)\triangleq Y_0 - Y_1$ using the linear decomposition above with $z=2Y_0$ and a fresh RV $Y_1$.
 Finally, $S[0,2)$ and $S[2, 4)$ are similarly split into the four underlying RVs using fresh RVs $Y_2$ and $Y_3$, respectively.